hexa-org/policy/specs/IDQL-core-specification.md

     Server (RFC6749)](https://datatracker.ietf.org/doc/html/rfc6749).
   * `op` - A subject authenticated with a JWT token issued by an [OpenID Provider](https://openid.net).
   * `saml` - A subject authenticated with an XML SAML assertion using a SAML IDP.
-  * `net` - A subject identified by the client requestor's network address expressed as an IP address or [CIDR (RFC1817)](https://datatracker.ietf.org/doc/html/rfc1817) value.
+  * `net` - A subject identified by the requesting client's network address expressed as an IP address or [CIDR (RFC1817)](https://datatracker.ietf.org/doc/html/rfc1817) value.
     Used for access control for internal services.
   * `other` - A custom provider _[TODO: do we need this?]_
+* `role` - Defines a role which the subject MUST possess for a rule to apply.
+A role implies a set of actions (i.e. permissions) that provide the ability to execute the actions specified.
+Multiple role values MAY be specified using a comma separator.
+When multiple roles are specified, all values must be asserted (treated as an AND).
+* `members` - An array of strings representing service account, user, or group that may be matched.
+A member is dependent on the target platform definition but often is a JWT Subject or a username or account name.
+If group is specified, the group must be part of the inbound JWT assertion or be defined locally (e.g. in SCIM or database service).

 When `subType` is one of: `basic`, `jwt`, `op`, `saml`, or `other`, the attribute `authId` specifies the identifier of an Identity Provider configured as part of the policy project assets.
 > Discuss:  do we need `subType`?
 Can be inferred by the use of provId vs other attributes like `cidr`.

 #### 4.3.1 JWT Sub-type
-> Should this sectinon be in the providers configuration?
+> Should this section be in the provider's configuration?

 For policy scenarios where the IDP is configured externally (e.g. using OIDC or OAuth2), a subject be defined simply as a JWT Token with a set of configurable values and requirements.